Lisanju/Lisanju/README.md

 Formal semantics is a field of theoretical linguistics which provides mathematical formalizations for the meaning of natural language expressions.
 I like studying topics related to (anti-)comitativity (such as comitative modifiers, like 'alone' and 'sozinho') and expressive meanings (such as honorifics and slurs, like 'いらっしゃる' and 'pra caralho').

-The theory of formal semantics can be implemented computationally, which means that the theory can also be expressed as running code rather than just mathematical formalizations.

-## Natural Language Processing
-Regarding NLP, I'm studying the (semi-)automatic production of linguistics resources like mono-bi-tri-lingual dictionaries and concept-based glossaries / WordNet databases.